TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-01-21-friends-of-php-is-opening-api-with-250-meetups-a-month.md

     I spend last weekend adding 4 new sources for meetups... and while doing it, I thought: "why not make all that meetups and groups public in JSON"?

-tweet: "New Post on #php 🐘 blog: FriendsofPHP.org is Opening #API with 250 Meetups a Month"
 tweet_image: '/assets/images/posts/2019/fop/fop.png'

 deprecated_since: "November 2022"